absrzvi/yourHealth/mvp-code-implementation.md

 - Ensure test coverage remains high for parser components.
 🛑 CHECKPOINT 2.1.1: Jest mocks fixed, memory issues resolved, and all tests passing.
 Commit changes.

+Checkpoint 2.2: OCR Test Page UI Enhancements
+File: public/ocr-test.html
+Status: Completed
+Details:
+- Removed the 'Confidence' column from the parsed biomarkers results table.
+- Implemented a client-side JavaScript dictionary (`biomarkerReferenceRanges`) for common biomarker reference ranges.
+- Updated the 'Reference Range' column in the results table to use the dictionary first, then fall back to OCR-extracted data, then 'N/A'.
+- Ensured the `checkValue` function (for 'Low', 'Normal', 'High' suggestions) uses the determined reference range.
+- Added CSS rules to color-code the 'Suggestion' column text: green for 'Normal', orange for 'Low', and red for 'High'.
+- Fixed JavaScript errors related to DOM element ID mismatches and missing variable declarations for result display tabs.
+Next Steps:
+- Review and update the `biomarkerReferenceRanges` dictionary with clinically accurate, lab-specific reference ranges.
+- Continue testing with various blood report formats.
+🛑 CHECKPOINT 2.2: OCR test page UI enhancements completed and tested.
+Commit changes.

 Checkpoint 1.2: Authentication Update
 File: app/api/auth/[...nextauth]/route.ts
 typescriptimport NextAuth from "next-auth";